-Additional practice, not-for-credit homework assignments and practice quizzes have been created for you in MasteringChemistry.
+Additional practice, not-for-credit practice quizzes have been created for you in MasteringChemistry.
 These are not mandatory, and are not considered for credit or extra credit.
 You are strongly encouraged to do extra problems - this is how you'll know you're ready for an exam, by your ability to solve a new, challenging, problem the first time, by only referring to a standard formula sheet.
-For the majority of students, the assigned, for-credit problems are insufficient preparation for exams in this course or for prep for future courses - with such a large number of students from diverse backgrounds, the path to success will vary greatly for each of you.
+For the majority of students, the assigned, for-credit problems are insufficient preparation for exams in this course or for prep for future courses - with students from diverse backgrounds, the path to success will vary greatly for each of you.